 Before joining the investigative unit, Frame anchored the KING 5 Weekend Morning News, KING 5 News at Noon, and was a general assignment reporter.
 She has covered a number of high-profile stories for KING 5 News such as the Oklahoma City bombing and the O.J.
 Simpson trial.
 Prior to joining KING 5, Frame was a consumer reporter and weekend anchor for KREM-TV (CBS) in Spokane.
 Before that she was a documentary producer in New York City, a reporter and anchor at WFRV-TV (ABC) in Green Bay, WI, and a reporter at KNDO-TV (NBC) in Yakima.
 Frame began her career as a production assistant for CBS Sports.
 Frame holds degrees in both Broadcast Journalism and Spanish from the University of Washington.
 She also attended the University of Guadalajara in Mexico and Hunter College in New York City.

 Frame is a frequent lecturer and faculty member on journalism issues for groups such as the Society of Professional Journalists and the Washington State Bar Association.
-She is a King County Master Gardener and supports several community causes including the efforts of the Pancreatic Cancer Action Network (PANCAN).
+She is a member of the National Academy of Television Arts & Sciences, the Society of Professional Journalists, the Investigative Reporters & Editors, Inc. and the Society of Environmental Journalists.
+She is a King County Master Gardener and supports several community causes including the efforts of the Pancreatic Cancer Action Network (PANCAN) and Roosevelt Jazz.
 Susannah also enjoys running, traveling, skiing, gardening, and spending time with her family and friends.
 She is married with two boys and a black lab, Dewey, named after her grandpa.